Letter of Apology for Discipline Violation

-What is a letter of apology for discipline violation?
+What is a letter of apology for a discipline violation?

-If you are someone who has breached the discipline knowingly or unknowingly, you should write a letter of apology to demonstrate your expressions of regret.
+If you have knowingly or unknowingly violated the rules of discipline, you should write a letter of apology to express your sincere regret.

-In the professional world, people are expected to feel regret and apologize for their wrongdoings.
-This is sometimes the only way to correct the wrong action.
-Whenever you find yourself in a situation where you have shown an open infraction, you must apologize by writing a letter or email.
+In the professional world, individuals are expected to acknowledge their mistakes and express regret through an apology.
+Sometimes, this is the only way to make amends for a wrongdoing.
+If you find yourself in a situation where you have violated rules or standards, it is important to apologize by writing a formal letter or email.

 What is the benefit of writing a letter of apology for violating discipline?